Who We Are, Mission and Vision

 The BBDC was established in 1978 as an extra-departmental unit of the Faculty of Medicine, University of Toronto with the primary objective of advancing diabetes research, education, and patient care.

 We host scientific conferences to facilitate the exchange of scientific information and ideas, and to assist in the development of collaborative diabetes research activities both locally and internationally.
-We foster and develop continuing health education and quality improvement initiatives for all members of the diabetes health care team with the aim of providing a tangible impact at the patient level.
+We foster and develop continuing health education and quality improvement initiatives for all members of the diabetes health care team with the aim of providing a tangible impact for people living with diabetes.

 Mission

-We bring together researchers and health professionals across multiple University of Toronto affiliated disciplines to:
+We bring together researchers and health professionals across multiple University of Toronto affiliated disciplines and institutes to:

 Vision